 - have completed a four year college degree program at an accredited institutions with a 3.0 or above GPA in the last 60 semester or 90 quarter units.
 Students with 2.5 to 3.0 GPA may be admitted conditionally.

 - have completed an admissions application online at Cal State Apply

 - submit an application fee of $55.00

 - submit one (1) copy of official transcripts from all colleges and universities you attended.

 What is the total tuition cost for the Instructional Technology program?

 What are the requirements to apply for the Instructional Technology program?

 The requirements for admission to the program include:

 - having a cumulative grade point average of 3.0 ('B') in all upper-division courses

-- three letters of recommendation from individuals familiar with your work history or educational background submitted to Candice Hrdlicka at the College of Education Masters and Credentials Office.
-Her Contact info: email@example.com
+- three letters of recommendation from individuals familiar with your work history or educational background submitted to Arlena Allende (firstname.lastname@example.org) in the College of Education Masters and Credentials Office.

 Students who do not meet these criteria may be admitted as conditionally classified graduate students.
 Students admitted in this category may be changed to classified standing with approval of the College of Education.
 No more than 20 quarter units may be used to demonstrate fitness to complete the program.